AymanRbati/ExposedInraRecon/README.md

 # ExposedInfraRecon

-**ExposedInfraRecon** is a lightweight but powerful Python 3 tool designed for fast reconnaissance of internet-exposed infrastructure.
+**ExposedInfraRecon** is a lightweight Python 3 tool designed for fast reconnaissance of internet-exposed infrastructure.

 It automates:
 - Collecting subdomains from crt.sh